Grip: Combat Racing

-Grip: Combat Racing, often shortened to Grip, is a racing video game developed by Canadian studio, Caged Element and published by Wired Productions for Microsoft Windows, PlayStation 4, Xbox One, and Nintendo Switch.
-Warp Digital ported the title to console, and it was released for all four platforms on November 6, 2018.
+Grip: Combat Racing, often shortened to Grip, is a racing video game developed by Canadian studio, Caged Element and published by Wired Productions for Windows, PlayStation 4, Xbox One, and Nintendo Switch.
+Warp Digital ported the title to console, and was released for all four platforms on November 6, 2018.

 Grip is the spiritual successor to Rollcage, according to Rock, Paper, Shotgun.

 Gameplay

 Grip: Combat Racing is an arcade racing game in which the player controls a double-sided vehicle capable of driving on its top and bottom.
 Players can use weapons and powerups to combat opponents as they travel at high speeds around various tracks.
 When racing, racers are capable of driving on walls and ceilings of the track, given they have enough speed.

 Included in the game is a single-player campaign, online multiplayer, and a 4-player split-screen mode (limited to 2-player split-screen on the Nintendo Switch).